Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 we decided that the PC user interface would be better off
 if we didn't have to use the mouse in the interaction.
 However, after DOS, all operating system UIs were designed
-with the mouse in mind based on a paradigm known as WIMP
+with the mouse in mind based on the use of WIMP
 which stands for Windows, Icons, Menus and Pointers.
 PC OSs use the desktop metaphor to organize the OS interface
 and for apps they use the control panel metaphor.